MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.SaveNewWebPagesAsWebArchives.md

 ## Example

-In this example, Microsoft Excel determines the settings for saving new webpages as Web archives and notifies the user.
+In this example, Microsoft Excel determines the settings for saving new webpages as web archives and notifies the user.

 ```vb
 Sub DetermineSettings()